 This massage is not just for serious athletes.
 It treats the cause of pain whether this is due to a sporting injury, chronic condition or general wear and tear from everyday activities.
 It aims to circulate blood and get muscles flushed and loose.
 Pre-event treatments are fast motions that stimulate muscles without loosening them in preparation for the upcoming event.
 Post-event treatments are similar but also help to flush out the byproducts (lactic/uric acid) which accumulate in the muscle tissue after exercise.
 This is what causes muscles to feel stiff and sore following vigorous exercise.
 Injury to an active individual can not only be painful, but frustrating and emotionally devastating.
 Sports massage can help muscles to return to their normal function and work more efficiently.
 It can help with injury prevention as well as recovery from injury, and can also enhance ability to perform.

-Janette gained her diploma in Remedial Massage Therapy (iTec level 4) at the Northern Institute of Massage in Bury in 2015 and is a member of the National Association of Massage and Manipulative Therapists.
+Janette gained her diploma in Remedial Massage Therapy (iTec level 4) at the Northern Institute of Massage in Bury in 2015.
 Janette is a compassionate and reliable therapist who works with you and your body to create a bespoke treatment.
 Janette can adopt a variety of techniques and pressure to tailor a sports, deep tissue, remedial, or relaxation massage to suit you and your needs.